Photo/Tomohiro Watanabe

 Horishima Yukimasa also says he is conscious of the gazes of the people watching.
 Finding the limit of speed is one of the joys of moguls

-There's a reason why the person who can skate the fastest is also good at moguls.
-Of course, there are things you have to do to skate beautifully and get good scores, but I've had a vague idea in my head since I was little that "fast speed = good."
+There's something about being able to ski the fastest that makes you good at moguls.
+Of course, there are things you have to do to ski beautifully and to get points, but ever since I was little, I've vaguely had this idea in my head that "faster = better."

 How do you think each other is doing on moguls?